MileHacker Logo

 Airlines & Routes

 V.C.
-Bird International Airport (ANU) serves as the main international gateway, located about 8 km (5 miles) northeast of St. John's.
+Bird International Airport (ANU) serves as the main international gateway, located about 8 km (5 miles) to the northeast part of St. John's.

 Direct Flights